ethanpnguyen/ethanpnguyen.github.io/resume.md

   Skills used: *VB.NET, Visual Studio, Tableau, SQL/SSMS*

 - **Engineering Consulting Intern** - Denmark and Italy:<br>
-  I created Power BI dashboards that show live feeds of Key Performace Indicators (KPIs) on the assembly line.
+  I created Power BI dashboards that show live feeds of Key Performance Indicators (KPIs) on the assembly line.
 The dashboards replaced systems used at manufacturing firms that previously had to be updated manually.

   Skills used: *Power BI, Excel, SQL, SAP*